zouhairireda/node-docker/README.md

 ##Print app output
 docker logs <container id>

+##Inside container
-##If you need to go inside the container you can use the exec command:
+If you need to go inside the container you can use the exec command:
 docker exec -it <container id> /bin/bash